Logo of the The Poor Swiss

 First, you can make payments for free in CHF in Switzerland.
 So you can pay your bills and transfer money for free!

 The Visa debit card is free.
 You must pay 30 CHF per year if you want an additional card.
-Their credit cards are not free either.
-But they are not great, so you do not wish to use them anyway!
+Migros Bank even has a free credit card.
+However, it is not among the best credit cards available.

 Withdrawing money in all the places I mentioned before is free of charge.
 You can withdraw money as many times per month as you want!
 But if you want to withdraw from another ATM, you will pay 2 CHF per withdrawal.

-You should not use the card from Migros Bank to make payments abroad.
+You should not use the Migros Bank card to make payments abroad.
 They will be costly.
-Neon is much better for this, but you can also use a Revolut card, for instance.
+Alpian is much better for this.

 The safety of the bank

 Migros Bank is a licensed Swiss bank.
-As such, your money is protected for up to 100’000 CHF.
+As such, your money is protected for up to 100,000 CHF.
 This protection is the best security you can get for your money in Switzerland.

 Access to The Bank